42ajakob/portfolio_calc/README.md

-# A simple investment Portfolio calculator written in python.
+# A simple investment Portfolio weight calculator written in python.

 Takes the individual Index Funds total returns over X amount of years as input.
 Returns the weight it would give each Fund individually based on it's contribution to the total return of the portfolio.